-I would have many things to say; but for lack of time and because the volume would grow, we shall put an end to this chapter, and therefore to the book
+I would have many things to say; but for lack of time and because the volume would grow, we shall put an end to this chapter, and therefore to the book similar to what Benedetto does elsewhere to make us sure that it originated with Antonio; on the other hand, it agrees so nicely with what is found in other abbacus writings that nothing excludes Antonio's hand.

 - namely to book XV of Benedetto's Praticha.
-Comparison with the corresponding clause in the end of the extract from Biagio (above, note 285) seems to tell us that Benedetto's version of the Fioretti is complete.
+Comparison with the corresponding clause in the end of the extract from Biagio (above, note 294) seems to tell us that Benedetto's version of the Fioretti is complete.